Lex-77-7/ShoppingGame/README.md

 ### Features

  - Drag and drop
- - A Store and a player inventory
+ - A store and a player inventory
  - Consumable items

 ### Controls